neuliulibin1992/fx-trading-system/README.md

-# BSSuite with microservices architecture

-Business Solution Suite
+# Automated Forex Trading System

 ## Summary
-a cloud ERP system based on microservice architecture and docker.
+a FX trading system based on microservices architecture.

 It allows you to run:
 - The registry
 - An API Gateway
-- Several microservices (customer-service, supplier-service, etc.) based on different databases.
+- Several microservices (fx rate service, etc.).
 - The ELK stack (Elasticsearch, Logstash, Kibana) for log centralization
 - _(future) Graphite/Grafana for metrics centralization_